zach-weav/HoneyPi/README.md

 HoneyPi is a powerful honeypot monitoring solution that is designed to capture, visualize, and analyze attacker behavior in real-time using container-based decoy services.
-Once deployed, the HoneyPi acts as a lightweight, Network Intrustion Detection System (NIDS) by collecting detailed logs and performance metrics across containers and presenting them in a visual format using a grafana dashboard
+Once deployed, the HoneyPi acts as a lightweight, Network Intrustion Detection System (NIDS) by collecting detailed logs and performance metrics across containers and presenting them in a visual format using a grafana dashboard.

 ### Analyzing Attack Vectors Through Log Analysis